Strategic Command 2: Blitzkrieg: Weapons and Warfare

 The first expansion pack to Strategic Command 2, titled Weapons and Warfare, adds new units, enhanced naval movement and combat rules, a deeper weather model, additional terrain types and resources, and the simulation of roads and railways.

 Patton Drives East

 The second expansion pack, Patton Drives East, adds new campaigns and scenarios to the game, among them – for the first time in the series – post-World War II or fictional conflicts, including the titular "Patton Drives East", a hypothetical war between the US and USSR following the defeat of Nazi Germany.

 Reception

 Strategic Command 2: Blitzkrieg gathered average reviews from game critics.
 IGN noticed a contrast between the game's interesting gameplay and rather plain graphics and sound effects, commenting: "loads of substance, but not much style," while Strategy Informer noted "this game really is for the hardcore of turn-based strategists, as otherwise you could soon be finding yourself turned away by the lack of visual and audio passion in Strategic Command 2".
+Reviewing the game for Armchair General in April 2006, Bob Mackey praised the graphics and presentation of the game but criticised the AI, giving the game 81% overall.
+Armchair General also positively reviewed the Weapons & Warfare expansion pack, praising the improved AI.